 The point is, you won’t know who has the best quality and price until you visit them, and they’ll help you get your materials list ready before you even start your first project.
 Materials are easy; it’s the labor that gets tricky.
 So save yourself some time and guesswork on this step.

-Here are a few general guidelines for material costs:
+Here are a few general guidelines for rehab material costs per square foot:

 - Carpet is sold (and typically installed) by the square yard, so make sure you do the math correctly.
 The range for basic carpet tends to be $9-$15 and depends on material.
 Don’t forget to add in carpet pad as well, which is generally in the range of $2-$3 a square yard.